 Help from the Spanish authorities

-Depending on your circumstances and your condition, as a UK national resident in Spain you may be able to access care services via your local-town-hall-based social service/social care coordinators.
+Depending on your circumstances and your condition, as a UK national resident in Spain you may be able to access further nursing care services via your local-town-hall-based social service/social care coordinators.

 Except in very urgent circumstances, it may take some time for your need to be assessed and any support you are entitled to provided.
 It is therefore important to start this process as soon as possible.

-Those entitled to be assessed by local- town-ball-based social workers are evaluated under national dependency legislation (Ley de Dependencia).
+Those entitled to be assessed by local-town-hall-based social workers are evaluated under national dependency legislation (Ley de Dependencia).
 If you qualify, an appointment will be made for a trained assessor to visit you and assess your needs and what support or services you may be entitled to.

 To find out if you qualify to be seen by Spanish statutory social care services in this way or if you wish to arrange an appointment with social workers at your local town hall, please click here.